History of Tyler Perry in Timeline

 Tyler Perry

-September 13, 1969: Tyler Perry's Birth
+September 13, 1969: Tyler Perry's birth

-On September 13, 1969, Emmitt Perry Jr., later known as Tyler Perry, was born.
+On September 13, 1969, Emmitt Perry Jr., known professionally as Tyler Perry, was born.
+He is an American actor, filmmaker, and playwright.

 Others born on this day/year